 A founder asked me a question last month that I have now heard six times in different forms.

-“We are spending fifteen thousand dollars a month on UGC creators.
+“We are spending $15,000 a month on UGC creators.
 The volume is not what we need, the brand consistency is rough, and the team is tired of managing the roster.
 Should we hire an in-house designer?
 Sign with an AI creative agency?
-Keep going with creators and just add more of them?
+Keep going with creators and add more of them?
 What is the right answer in 2026?”

 This is the question.
 It has a different answer today than it had eighteen months ago, because the AI creative agency model was not really a category back then.
-There were AI tools, and there were creative agencies, and you could imagine someone combining them.
-There were not yet operators running mature AI creative workflows at production scale.
-Today there are.
-That changes the decision.
+AI tools existed, and creative agencies existed, and you could imagine someone combining them.
+What did not exist yet was a bench of operators running mature AI creative workflows at production scale.
+Now there is one, and that changes the decision.

-Here is the full decision tree, the math behind each branch, the hidden costs that get ignored, and the honest answer for most growth-stage SaaS companies.
+Here is the full decision tree, the math behind each branch, the hidden costs that get ignored, and the practical answer for most growth-stage SaaS companies.

 What Are the Three Models for Producing Performance Creative in 2026?